 |

-The interior of the cathedral is equally impressive, with its soaring naves, its chapels decorated with masterpieces of painting and sculpture, and its magnificent main altarpiece, the work of the Flemish artist Pieter Dancart.
+The interior of the cathedral is equally impressive, with its soaring naves, chapels adorned with masterpieces of painting and sculpture, and its magnificent main altarpiece, the work of the Flemish artist Pieter Dancart.
 It also houses the tomb of the famous navigator Christopher Columbus, whose remains rest in a funerary monument located inside the cathedral.